Which are the best fire pit burners currently on the market?

 Important Note If Using Propane:

-Propane is a heavier gas than air; therefore, it is less eager to rise up through the lava rock or fire glass.
+Propane is a heavier gas than air; therefore, it is less eager to rise through the lava rock or fire glass.

-If, when lighting your current propane fire pit, you find it does not ignite immediately, then suddenly ignites with a huge ‘whomp’ of flame, this may be caused by the propane struggling to rise to the surface of the fire media.
+If, when lighting your current propane fire pit, you find it does not ignite immediately, then suddenly ignites with a ‘whomp’ of flame, this may be caused by the propane struggling to rise to the surface of the fire media.

 Increasing the size of your lava rock or fire glass or reducing its depth may reduce the ignition flash.